 In This Article:

 The main benefit of a pillow really is for comfort and support.
-You want to support the neck, support the spine, but also feel well rested when you wake up so it has to be comfortable.
-For optimum support, it is best to select a pillow that is designed to keep the spine in neutral alignment – that is in a neutral position, a straight line basically.
-Any cervical pillow that’s too high will cause a malalignment of the cervical spine and can cause pain upon waking in the morning or even throughout the night because this strain and this pain can wake you up from your sleep.
-The same thing goes for any pillow that is too flat or too low in which the neck will bend the other direction towards the pillow and lead to malalignment.
+You want to support the neck, support the spine, but also feel well-rested when you wake up in the morning, so it has to be comfortable.
+For optimum support, it is best to select a pillow that is designed to keep the spine in neutral alignment.
+That is, in a neutral position, in a straight line, basically.
+Any cervical pillow that’s too high will cause a malalignment of the cervical spine and can cause pain upon waking in the morning or even throughout the night; this strain and this pain can wake you up from your sleep.
+The same thing goes for any pillow that’s too flat or too low, in which the neck will bend the other direction, towards the pillow, and lead to malalignment.

 The pillow has to feel comfortable.
 You have to feel well-rested.
 And it has to be adjustable, meaning that it has to conform to various sleep positions.
 Most people don’t stay in one position all night long and, therefore, if you change positions the pillow has to accommodate those changes.
 It has to move with you.

 There are certain types of pillows, additional pillows that can be used.
 For example, a knee pillow.
 A knee pillow just refers to a regular pillow that’s placed under the knees if you’re a back-lier and a back-sleeper.
 And the knee flexion will actually cause a flattening out of the lumbar spine, the lower back.
 And this will allow for less pressure on the back, less pressure on the facet joints.

 Body pillows can also be used.
 Now, a body pillow can be an elongated pillow that’s used to kind of cradle the upper body and knees, and the knees can be draped over the pillow.
 And this can also help keep the spine in a neutral position.